-The Company manufactures and sells machinery.
-Sales are recognized when control of the goods is transferred to the customer and the goods are delivered to the customers.
-The main product of the Company is high-end machinery and revenue is recognized based on the consideration stated in the contract.
+The Company manufactures and sells goods.
+Sales are recognized when control of the goods is transferred to the customer and the goods are delivered to the customers(i.e. when the customer has the ability to direct the use of, and obtain substantially all of the remaining benefits from the goods).
+The main products of the Company are various salt products, drinking water, skincare products, etc., and revenue is recognized based on the consideration stated in the contract.
 For certain sales of goods transactions, they are usually accompanied by volume discounts (based on the accumulated total sales amount for a specified period).
-Therefore, revenue from these sales is recognized based on the price specified in the contract, net of the estimated volume discounts to the Company estimates the discounts using the expected value method based on historical experiences.
+Therefore, revenue from these sales is recognized based on the price specified in the contract, net of the estimated volume discounts.
+The Company estimates the discounts using the expected value method based on historical experiences.
 Revenue is only recognized to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur and when the uncertainty associated with the variable consideration is subsequently resolved.
 During the period specified in the contract, refund liability is recognized for the expected volume discounts.